carnakBR/getcleanproject/README.md

 ## 1. Load relevant files from the original dataset

-The zipped folder has multiple files.
-As the original dataset has its own readme file, we won't explain them in too much detail here; please refer to it for additional detail.
+The zipped folder, if not present in the data folder, will be downloaded.
+It has multiple files; as the original dataset has its own readme file, we won't explain them in too much detail here; please refer to it for additional detail.
 The files with relevant data to be loaded in our project are:

 * X_test.txt and X_train.txt: the pre-processed data for the test and train sets, respectively, containing 561 features (columns)
 * y_test.txt and y_train.txt: the activity label (number between 1 and 6) for each observation (row) of the  test and train sets, respectively